ArnauCS03/GalileoAPIVisualizerHackUpc2024/README.md

 </p>

 <br>
-To obtain the data (.logs) we used the GNSS Logger Google app in order to read the GPS/GNSS raw measurements signals of the satellites.<br><br>
+To obtain the data (.logs) we used the GNSS Logger Google app in order to read the GPS/GNSS raw measurement signals of the satellites.<br><br>

 ![androidGNSS](https://github.com/ArnauCS03/GalileoESAHackUpc2024/assets/95536223/62b1412b-e38f-4eab-b348-83cec5af0c4e)<br><br>

-GNSS: Global navigation satellite system is continuously transmiting navigation signals in two or more frequencies and some apps can get a record of them.<br><br>
+GNSS (Global Navigation Satellite System) is continuously transmitting navigation signals in two or more frequencies and some apps can get a record of them.<br><br>

 ---

 ### API
-The API was made in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/) and the data with format json.<br><br>
+The API was made in Python using [Flask](https://flask.palletsprojects.com/en/3.0.x/) and the data in format json.<br><br>
 ![flask](https://github.com/ArnauCS03/GalileoESAHackUpc2024/assets/95536223/ca8e5948-e79a-436e-be50-de7c55732b9c)<br>